Since 1983, the Paso Robles Police Department has maintained a K-9 Program as a supplemental resource to the

 K-9 "Ir" and Officer Jeff DePetro.

-K-9 "Ir" is 4 yrs old and is from the Czech Republic.
-"Ir" began his career with the Paso Robles Police Department on March 27,2011.
+K-9 "Ir" is from the Czech Republic and began his career with the Paso Robles Police Department on March 27,2011.
 K-9 "Ir" is trained in protection, tracking, searching, apprehension and narcotics detection.

 Officer Jeff DePetro has been with the Paso Robles Police department since September 2006.
 K-9"Ir" is his first K-9.

 K-9 "Ar Mex" and Officer Dan Hackett

 K-9 "Ar Mex" was born in the Czech Republic, where his training began.
 "Ar Mex" then began his career with the Paso Robles Police Department on November 11, 2013.
 K-9 "Ar Mex" is trained in protection, tracking, searching and apprehension.
 He is also trained in narcotics detection.

 Officer Dan Hackett has been with the Paso Robles Police Department since 1997.
 “Ar Mex” is his first K9 partner.